Internet access: Technologies

 When the Internet is accessed using a modem, digital data is converted to analog for transmission over analog networks such as the telephone and cable networks.
 A computer or other device accessing the Internet would either be connected directly to a modem that communicates with an Internet service provider (ISP) or the modem's Internet connection would be shared via a LAN which provides access in a limited area such as a home, school, computer laboratory, or office building.

-Although a connection to a LAN may provide very high data-rates within the LAN, actual Internet access speed is limited by the upstream link to the ISP.
+Although a connection to a LAN may provide very high data rates within the LAN, actual Internet access speed is limited by the upstream link to the ISP.
 LANs may be wired or wireless.
 Ethernet over twisted pair cabling and Wi-Fi are the two most common technologies used to build LANs today, but ARCNET, Token Ring, LocalTalk, FDDI, and other technologies were used in the past.

 Ethernet is the name of the IEEE 802.3 standard for physical LAN communication and Wi-Fi is a trade name for a wireless local area network (WLAN) that uses one of the IEEE 802.11 standards.
 Ethernet cables are interconnected via switches & routers.
-Wi-Fi networks are built using one or more wireless antenna called access points.
+Wi-Fi networks are built using one or more wireless antennas called access points.

 Many "modems" (cable modems, DSL gateways or Optical Network Terminals (ONTs)) provide the additional functionality to host a LAN so most Internet access today is through a LAN such as that created by a WiFi router connected to a modem or a combo modem router, often a very small LAN with just one or two devices attached.
 And while LANs are an important form of Internet access, this raises the question of how and at what data rate the LAN itself is connected to the rest of the global Internet.
 The technologies described below are used to make these connections, or in other words, how customers' modems (Customer-premises equipment) are most often connected to internet service providers (ISPs).